Usage

 The GetFeatureInfo request works as per the standard WMS, with the following notable points:

-• For in-situ (i.e. non-gridded) datasets, all features within a 9-pixel box of the click position are returned, up to the maximum specified by FEATURE_COUNT.
+are supported - For in-situ (i.e. non-gridded) datasets, all features within a 9-pixel box of the click position are returned, up to the maximum specified by FEATURE_COUNT.

 GetCapabilities